juntao/arenztopia/content/news/Issue 5.md

 ## Weather
 By Mezoir Logan

-Next week´s average temp. should be a slightly cooler 15 degrees celsius, with drizzles and a storm system coming in from the east.
+Next week's average temp. should be a slightly cooler 15 degrees celsius, with drizzles and a storm system coming in from the east.

 ## Sports
 By Owen Miyazoi